mathiasclari/MathiasClari/README.md

 ## What I'm up to

-- 💼 I'm the CEO and Lead Developer at Noximity, a game development studio where we're working on exciting projects.
-Some of them are top-secret, so stay tuned for some awesome gaming stuff in the near future!
-- 🎨 I also contribute as a UI/UX designer for the open-source project PipeBomb.
+- 💼 I'm the CEO of Noximity d.o.o. - [Website](https://noximity.com)

 ## My Skills